 - Witness the harm done.
 Be present and listen deeply.

-- Focus on the impact of the harm, not the positive intentions of the person doing the harm.
+- Focus on the impact of the harm, not the positive intention of the person doing the harm.

 - Take in the pain and any feedback.
 Really take it in at the soul level.